 Red Baron: Yzak gave her the nickname "Housenka" ("Balsam", or "Touch-Me-Not", in English) as a result of her fighting ability.
 She uses the image of the plant as her personal symbol.

 Kira's twin sister, Athrun's on-again off-again love interest, and leader of Orb.
 She seems to be struggling with her position when the show begins, and is eventually forced to abandon the country as her plans fail.
-She plays a background role for much of the rest of the plot, before returning to take back her country by force late in the series and reclaiming Orb's best-kept secret — the ORB-01 Akatsuki.
+She plays a background role for much of the rest of the plot, but near the end comes back into focus after dealing with her personal demons.

 Action Girl: Returns to this role after getting the Akatsuki, and proceeds to massacre the ZAFT forces attacking her country.
 She even tries taking on Shinn, who is fully in Berserker territory at this point.